eduardz1/MLPR-Project/report/report.typ

   columns(2)[
     = Introduction

-    The task consists in a binary classification problem, the goal is to perform fingerprint spoofing detection (i.e. to distinguish between real and fake fingerprints).
+    The task consists of a binary classification problem, the goal is to perform fingerprint spoofing detection (i.e. to distinguish between real and fake fingerprints).

     #box(height: 37pt)
     The dataset consists of 6 features.
-In this first part we will analyze some statistics of the dataset and the correlation between the features.
+In this first part, we will analyze some statistics of the dataset and the correlation between the features.
   ]
 )